makeitcloudy/makeitcloudy.github.io/aboutme.md

 ### I like

-- tinker on bikes, metal and wood
+- tinker with wood, metal and bikes
+- girevoy sport
 - listen, read and learn
-- combine people together
+- connect people together

 ### Technical Certifications